Canines For Change

 Nikki has been training dogs for over 15 years.
 She owned and operated Premier K-9, a dog training school in Grand Ledge, MI from 2003 to 2012.
 She holds two master’s degrees from Michigan State University in Counseling and School Psychology and has completed her PhD with an emphasis on behavior modification.
 Her education and years of experience training pet dogs as well as training and breeding police dogs makes her an expert in the field.
 Nikki has titled many dogs to high levels in various sports such as agility, UKC obedience, K9 Pro Sports, and Protection Sports Association.
 She has also competed in Schutzhund.
 Nikki has also earned several Canine Good Citizen and Therapy Dogs International titles.

 Gery has been assisting Canines for Change in training canine heroes since 2018.
-Since Gery retired, he searched for an organization that would be both challenging and rewarding.
-He realized Canines for Change would be a good match.
 He has had several dogs of his own over the years which helped him understand what was needed in the training process.
 In addition, he has 35 years of teaching experience with early elementary children and special needs students which he says helps him in this area.
 Working with this population of students requires an incredible amount of patience and understanding, and these traits transfer over to the training process.
-The most rewarding and memorable experience Gery states is traveling to Pittsburgh to work with the clients that are receiving these highly trained service dogs.
-During the visit to Pennsylvania, the dog and handler bond and learn to become a team.
-What keeps him engaged with this organization is witnessing the remarkable benefits of all the hard work both trainers and canines put forth.
+The most rewarding and memorable experience Gery states is traveling to Pittsburgh to work with the clients from the Epileptic Foundation that are receiving these highly trained service dogs.
 Canines for Change strives to make miracles happen daily, and Gery wants to be part of it.